compucorp/civibooking/README.md

 So if someone books for 2 days, you can simply set the price when booking to be 2 x Full day price.

+You can configure various lists associated with resources at Administer > System Settings > Option Groups.
+For example, beside Resource type, you can edit the options available.
+Similarly for Resource configuration size unit, Resource criteria and Resouce location.

 ### Configuration

 #### Step 1: Define your configuration sets and options
+You can configure various lists associated with resources at Administer > System Settings > Option Groups.
+For example, beside Resource type, you can edit the options available.
+Similarly for Resource configuration size unit, Resource criteria and Resouce location.
+The cancellation charges that apply based on the amount of notice provided can be configured in the Cancellation charges option group.
+There should be no need to change the Booking status options.

 For each resource you will need to decide on your configuration options.
 We suggest you start at this step, as without it you will not be able to add resources.

 Each configuration option also has a unit.
 You could choose to make the units whatever you wish, so if you wish to charge by hour, day, person or any other label, the system will allow you to do so.